 Black Out stars an unnamed sleepwalking character who walks forward steadily, with the player utilizing various tools to guide the "sleeper" throughout the level.
-The game is played with the SNES Mouse, and is essentially an enhanced version of Game B from Gyromite (which also involved guiding a sleepwalking character); while Gyromite simply had the player raise or lower pistons, Black Out has a number of tools for the player to use.
+The game uses the SNES Mouse, and is essentially an enhanced version of Game B from Gyromite (which also involved guiding a sleepwalking character); while Gyromite simply had the player raise or lower pistons, Black Out has a number of tools for the player to use.

-A flyer for the game was included with the Japanese version of Mario Paint, which gives an intended release window of late 1992.
-Aside from this, the game seems to have remained mostly unknown until a build was found as part of the July 24, 2020 Nintendo leak.
+Aside from being promoted by a flyer included with the Japanese version of Mario Paint (which mentions a release date of late 1992), the game seems to have remained mostly unknown until a build was found as part of the July 24, 2020 Nintendo leak.

 - The ROM is split into two files found at other.7z/SFC/ソースデータ/ヨッシーアイランド/ツール/sleep_test: sleep_rom1.bin and sleep_rom2.bin, which must be combined (using HxD for example) to produce the ROM.